Integrating by parts at finite density: Proceeding to the two-loop level and beyond

-Let us first examine the evaluation of the boundary or inhomogeneous terms containing only primed occupation functions $\nF'$.
+Let us first examine the evaluation of the boundary or inhomogeneous terms containing only primed distribution functions $\nF'$.
 Using the contour prescription of eq.~\eqref{eq:primecontoursimple}, we can perform the $\Pi^+$ substitutions akin to eq.~\eqref{eq:cauchyex1} independently for the $T\to 0$ limit of each temporal integral, which generates $2^n$ independent terms from the contour integrals of an $n$-loop diagram.
 The sign of each term is determined by the even/odd symmetry of the integrand as indicated by eq.~\eqref{eq:primecontoursimple}.
 Below, we detail this procedure at the two-loop level focusing on the sunset integral of eq.~\eqref{eq:S:a123:s12}.

-Acting on $\mathcal{S}_{\alpha_1 \alpha_2 \alpha_3}$ with two temporal derivatives gives rise to a term with two primed distribution functions, i.e.~an integral of the maximally primed type~\ref{typeB}.
-Consistently with the above discussion, we find altogether $2^2=4$ separate terms in the low-temperature limit, totaling
+Acting on $\mathcal{S}_{\alpha_1 \alpha_2 \alpha_3}$ with two temporal derivatives gives rise to a term with two primed distribution functions, i.e.~an integral of the maximally primed type~\ref{typeB}. \noveltext{For the purpose of abbreviating such expressions, we introduce $\nF$-differentiating operators ${\bf D}_{k}$ that only act on the distribution functions of the corresponding temporal momentum via }